Semantic Information Recovery in Wireless Networks: Example of Semantic Information Recovery

 \subsection{Optimization Details}

-We evaluate \sinfoni\ in TensorFlow 2 \cite{martin_abadi_tensorflow_2015} on MNIST and CIFAR10.
-We split the data set into $60$k/$50$k training data and $10$k validation data samples, respectively.
-We do not make use of data augmentation, in contrast to \cite{he_deep_2016, he_identity_2016}, yielding slightly worse accuracy.
+We evaluate \sinfoni\ in TensorFlow 2 \cite{martin_abadi_tensorflow_2015} on the MNIST and CIFAR10 datasets.
+The source code is available in \cite{Beck_Semantic_INFOrmation_traNsmission_2023}.
+We split the dataset into $60$k/$50$k training data and $10$k validation data samples, respectively.
+For preprocessing, we normalize the pixel inputs to range $[0,1]$, but we do not use data augmentation, in contrast to \cite{he_deep_2016, he_identity_2016}, yielding slightly worse accuracy.
 The ReLU layers are initialized with uniform distribution according to He and all other layers according to Glorot \cite{he_delving_2015}.

 In the case of CIFAR10 classification with central image processing and original ResNet, we need to train $\Ntxpars+\Nrxpars=273,066$ parameters.
 We like to stress that although we divided the image input into four smaller pieces, this number grows more than four times to $4\Ntxpars+\Nrxpars=1,127,754$ with $\ntx=\Nfeat=64$ for \sinfoni.
 The reason lies in the ResNet structure with minor dependence on the input image size and that we process at four agents with an additional Tx module.
 Only $\Nrxpars=4,810$ parameters amount to the Rx module and classification, i.e., the central unit.
 We note that the number of added Tx and Rx parameters of $33,560$ and $3,192$ is relatively small.
-Since the number of parameters only weakly grows with $\nrx$ in our design, we choose $\nrx=\Nfeat$ as the default.
+Since the number of parameters only weakly grows with Rx layer width $\nrx$ in our design, we choose $\nrx=\Nfeat$ as the default.

-For $\lnorm[2]$-regularization, we use a weight decay of $0.0001$ as in \cite{he_deep_2016, he_identity_2016}.
-For optimization of the cross entropy \eqref{eq:relvar_infomax} or the loss function \eqref{eq:mcloss}, we use the reparametrization trick from \ref{sec:3impl} and Stochastic Gradient Descent (SGD) with a momentum of $0.9$ and a batch size of $64$.
-The learning rate of $0.1$ is reduced to $0.01$ and $0.001$ after $\Ne=100$ and $150$ epochs for CIFAR10 and after $3$ and $6$ for MNIST.
+For optimization of the cross entropy \eqref{eq:relvar_infomax} or the loss function \eqref{eq:mcloss}, we use the reparametrization trick from Sec.~\ref{sec:3impl} and Stochastic Gradient Descent (SGD) with a momentum of $0.9$ and a batch size of $\Nb=64$.
+We add $\lnorm[2]$-regularization with a weight decay of $0.0001$ as in \cite{he_deep_2016, he_identity_2016}.
+The learning rate of $\lr=0.1$ is reduced to $0.01$ and $0.001$ after $\Ne=100$ and $150$ epochs for CIFAR10 and after $3$ and $6$ for MNIST.
 In total, we train for $\Ne=200$ epochs with CIFAR10 and for $20$ with MNIST.
 In order to optimize the transceiver for a wider SNR range, we choose the SNR to be uniformly distributed within $[-4,6]$ dB where $\txt{SNR}=1/\noisestd^2$ with noise variance $\noisestd^2$.